akladyous/stock-market-sentiment-analysis/README.md

 <img src="https://raw.githubusercontent.com/akladyous/stock-market-sentiment-analysis/main/img/top10_news_source.png?raw=True" alt="img" style="zoom:67%;" />

 #### Features Engineering

+The way we perform the sentiment analysis is  lexicon-based approach using Valence Aware Dictionary and Sentiment Reasoner (VADER) which is designed explicitly for sentiment analysis on social media.

 Since we are dealing with unlabeled datasets, we applied VADER pre-trained model to classify the scraped articles and extract new features needed for our model.